MagneticMartian/BinomialDistributionDemo/README.md

 # BinomialDistributionDemo

-When OOP goes to far.
+When OOP and Python goes to far.